-Receptor Grid Reference Distance to Receptor Bed and Breakfast and residential properties to the North Closest - NH 7972 6883 Closest 100m Nigg Energy Park NH 7950 6900 Closest 330m Village of Cromarty NH7863 / 6765 Closest 1.3km
+Receptor Grid Reference Distance to Receptor Village of Cromarty NH7863 / 6765 Closest ~ 60 m Bed and Breakfast and residential properties to the North East Closest - NH 7972 6883 Closest ~ 1.4 km Nigg Energy Park NH 7876 6902 Closest ~ 1.2 km

-The Nigg Energy Park, immediately west of the slipway, is both a receptor and a noise source.
+The Nigg Energy Park to the north of the slipway, across the Firth, is both a receptor and a noise source.
 Ambient noise levels in the area are generally elevated due to the operations of Nigg Energy Park and the associated Heavy Goods Vehicle (HGV) movements.
 It was identified that the Nigg Energy Park is operational during both day and night-time periods on a typical busy schedule (EnviroCentre, 2019).

-Other dominant noise sources include vessel movements within the Cromarty Firth, including those of the current ferry service.
+Other dominant noise sources include traffic through the village and vessel movements within the Cromarty Firth, including those of the current ferry service.

-Baseline noise assessments completed to inform the Nigg East Quay development (EnviroCentre, 2019) identified that receptors at Balnabruich (Grid Reference NH7947 6983) and Balnapaling (Grid Reference NH 7968 6883) and in the village of Cromarty all baseline noise levels such that they would be classed as Category A Dwellings by BS 5228 (British Standards Institute, 2014).
+Baseline noise assessments completed to inform the Nigg East Quay development (EnviroCentre, 2019) identified that receptors at Balnabruich (Grid Reference NH7947 6983) and Balnapaling (Grid Reference NH 7968 6883) and in the village of Cromarty all had baseline noise levels such that they would be classed as Category A Dwellings by BS 5228 (British Standards Institute, 2014).